kieranajp/colossal/README.md

 }
 ```

-The benefit of such approach is you can use the power of consul-template with Consul key/value store and vault.
+The benefit of this approach is that it allows use of the power of consul-template with Consul key/value store and vault.

-**configENV.ctmpl** If your application does not support configuration file you can use environmental variable, but sometimes you don't want to pass the variables via `-e PASSWORD=SUPERSECUREPASSWORD` using configENV.ctmpl in a format of key=value
+**configENV.ctmpl**: If your application does not support configuration files you can use environment variables.
+Sometimes you don't want to pass the variables via `-e PASSWORD=SUPERSECUREPASSWORD`, so this approach uses configENV.ctmpl in the format of key=value.

 ```sh
 # Static declaration